- A Clinical Trial

 Approvals required before a cannabis medicine can be legally prescribed

-- prescribing or supply to a drug dependent person, including a person treated under the Opioid Treatment Program, or
+- to a drug dependent person, including a person treated under the Opioid Treatment Program, or

-- prescribing or supply to treat a child (aged under 16 years).
-Medical practitioners must seek an exemption under the Children and Young Persons (Care and Protection) Act 1998.
+- to treat a child aged under 16 years.
+Medical practitioners must seek an exemption under the Children and Young Persons (Care and Protection) Act 1998 (NSW).
 Exemption is sought by making an application to NSW Health.

 A NSW Health authority is not needed to prescribe a Schedule 4 cannabis medicine.
-Apply directly to the TGA.
+A medical practitioner only needs to obtain TGA approval to prescribe these medicines when unregistered.

 Rules differ in other states and territories.